 Serve with veggie sides

 Use any bread crumbs you like.
 You can create your own by toasting bread then blitzing it (2 cups is 4 slices bread).
 Or you can use cornflakes or panko crumbs for a crunchier coating.

-Try adding sesame seeds or some grated cheese to the breadcrumbs
+Try adding sesame seeds or some grated cheese to the breadcrumbs.

-Try mixing polenta, finely grated cheese, herbs or spices into the breadcrumbs
+Try mixing polenta, finely grated cheese, herbs or spices into the breadcrumbs.

-You could serve these as crumbed fish tacos! use our tortilla recipe, and serve with some lettuce, pineapple, tomato, cheese, pineapple, homemade guacamole, carrot or capsicum!
+You could serve these as crumbed fish tacos.
+Use our tortilla recipe, and serve with some lettuce, pineapple, tomato, cheese, pineapple, homemade guacamole, carrot or capsicum!